Public Records Access in Alabama

 ✘ Obstructions

-- In-Person Policies: Calhoun, Chilton, Cullman, Etowah, Marshall, Montgomery, Morgan, Walker Commissions; Snead (Blount)
+- In-Person Policies: Calhoun, Cherokee, Chilton, Cleburne, Coffee, Cullman, Franklin, Houston, Jackson, Lee, Marshall, Montgomery, Morgan, Randolph, Walker Commissions; Snead (Blount)

 - Unreasonable Fees: Ohatchee (Calhoun)

-- Required Form Not Posted on Website: Etowah, Marion, Montgomery, Morgan Commissions; Albertville (Marshall), Jemison (Chilton), Ohatchee (Calhoun) (forms are provided in notes below)
+- Form Required, But Not Posted on Website: Etowah, Montgomery, Morgan Commissions; Jemison (Chilton)

 The notes below describe how records request(s) and other requests for information were handled in each Alabama county.